DhruvChotalia/Music_Playlist_Manager_WEB/README.md

 # Acknowledgments

-Node.js for the runtime environment.
+Node.js for the runtime environment.<br>
-Express.js for simplifying server-side logic.
+Express.js for simplifying server-side logic.<br>
-EJS for dynamic content rendering.
+EJS for dynamic content rendering.<br>
-Placeholder Images used for artist visuals.
+Placeholder Images used for artist visuals.<br>